jsxcad/JSxCAD/QUICKSTART.md

 ```

-At the end of this code block `solid` will contain the JSXCAD geometry defined by the operatioins specified above.
+At the end of this code block `solid` will contain the JSXCAD geometry defined by the operations specified above.

 3) Exports